cloudmailin/docs.cloudmailin.com/content/outbound/index.md

 ## Limitations

 There are a number of limitations we'd like you to be aware of.
-If any of these cause an issue please [contact us]("http://www.cloudmailin.com/contact_us").
+If any of these cause an issue please [contact us].

 | Title        | Description |
 |--------------|-------------|